 What are close-ended toys?

 Closed-ended toys are the opposite of open-ended.
-These toys suggest to the child what to do with them.
-Some examples of closed-ended toys are puzzles, Legos, Duplos, games, and race car sets.
-We play with many of these close-ended toys as well and have for years.
+These toys suggest to the child what to do with them and lack a variety of ways to put them together.
+Some examples of closed-ended toys are puzzles, Legos, Duplos, board games, and race car sets.
+I added them to this toy list because we have grown with them.

-Opened-ended toys invite the most imagination into play, but there is room for both depending on your child’s interests.
+Open-ended toys invite the most imagination into play, but depending on your child’s interests, there is room for both.
+The benefits of an open-ended toy are endless.

-So, what does this mean when it comes to the toy industry?
+So, what does this mean for the toy industry?
 Sometimes, they come close; other times, they miss the mark, still labeling the toy open-ended.

-My goal when choosing the best toys for my boys is to pick toys to grow WITH my children as they explore new play methods.
+When choosing the best toys for my boys, I aim to pick toys that will grow with my children as they explore new play methods.
 And yep, I also have some smart toy storage solutions for these toys.
+Open shelves and clear containers make a great addition to your play space so children can find precisely what they need.

 When reading this list, remember the true meaning of open-ended toys.
 This list combines open-ended toys, close-ended toys, art supplies, and pretend play toys that are right on the cusp of a true open-ended toy.
 This fantastic list will invite much play into your daily life.